valient-newman/valient-newman/README.md

 - Another my project is Viber Analyzer https://viberanalyzer.blogspot.com/
 - 👀 I’m interested in Ethereum, Delpherium, computer forensics
-- 🌱 I’m currently learning programming in cryptocurrency
+- 🌱 I’m currently learning programming in cryptocurrency, Python
 - 💞️ I’m looking to collaborate with those with similar interests
 - 📫 The e-mail to reach me is <valient.newmanATproton.me>